 I know what it’s like to have an opportunity that a lot of people would love and yet struggle to find your feet.
 It’s bizarre and you feel like you can’t talk about it.

 You’re not alone.
 There are enough studies and articles out there about how hard it is for accompanying partners to legitimize your feelings.
-And don’t worry about what people may say or think because they haven’t walked in your shoes.
+Don’t worry about what people may say or think because they haven’t walked in your shoes.
 And surely, absolutely, don’t apologize for how you feel.
-I know what it’s like and it’s a real thing.
+I’ve been there.
+Your struggle is valid.

 I started this post with the intention of speaking about how important it is not to linger in this place.
 But today, I think we should just acknowledge what most of us deny at company cocktail hours or while skyping with family—the simple fact that it exists.